Tübingen has an excellent bus system, and it is often the easiest and fastest way of getting around when you don't want to walk.

 You can check bus departure times online in English on the naldo homepage.
 Click on the name of the bus stop to view a location map.
 Naldo also offers a free app for your Apple or Android smartphone.
 If your phone's language is set to English, the app will automatically switch to English as well.
 Via GPS you can display nearby stops.

 The Deutschlandticket allows unlimited 2nd class travel on busses, trams and local trains in all of Germany for a monthly price of EUR 49 (not valid for travel on ICE, IC and EC trains and long-distance busses).
-Thanks to a subsidy from Tübingen city, the monthly price for Tübingen residents is only EUR 39.
-The city is planning to lower the monthly price even further to EUR 34 starting in the summer of 2023.
+Thanks to a subsidy from Tübingen city, the monthly price for Tübingen residents is only EUR 34.

 The Deutschlandticket is a subscription ticket which can be cancelled monthly.
-It needs to be applied for until the 15th of the month before you want it to start.
+In the mobile ticket version it can be ordered any time, including after the beginning of the month.
+The Deutschlandticket as a chip card needs to be applied for until the 29th of the month before you want it to start.
 It is a personalized ticket (not transferrable).

 You can buy the ticket online (German only) or at naldo salespoints.

 A great option for getting around cheaply is the semester ticket for students enrolled at Tübingen University.
-It costs 127,30 EUR per semester (6 months; summer semester 2023) and is valid within the whole "naldo" area.
+It costs 127,30 EUR per semester (6 months; winter semester 2023/24) and is valid within the whole "naldo" area.
 To be able to buy it you have to enroll as a student at the University of Tübingen.

 After you have enrolled in the university, you can download the so-called Bescheinigung für das Semesterticket (confirmation for buying the semester ticket) in the University's ALMA portal.
 You will need this confirmation for buying the semester ticket.